MisterDROG/brewing_Drog-Dimdim/README.md

 - CSS
 - Flex layout
 - Grid layout
-- Adaptability
+- Adaptability for mobile devices
-- Javascript
+- JS ES6
-- Figma - creating logos and design
+- Webpack

-The site was developed for a home brewery, which planned to attract subscribers to their social networks through it.
-Working closely with the client, we actively participated in the development of the concepts of content and the appearance of the site.
+- Figma for creating logos and design

-This project received the first version and further development was planned, but due to the closure of the brewery it was not used.
-Thus, with the permission of the client, the site became a personal pet project for portfolio.
+With the permission of the client, the site came to my personal portfolio.

 https://misterdrog.github.io/brewing_Drog-Dimdim/